Evgeni Malkin, Carl Hagelin absent from Penguins practice

 After practice ended, Malkin was spotted walking around the area around the Penguins' locker room.
 There were no braces, bandages or any hindrances on his legs, but he did have a very slight limp.

-The Penguins will face the Washington Capitals in the second round for the third consecutive year.

-"They both are day to day," coach Mike Sullivan said after practice at the UPMC Lemieux Sports Complex in Cranberry Township.
+"They both are day-to-day," coach Mike Sullivan said after practice at UPMC Lemieux Sports Complex in Cranberry Township.

+The Penguins did not take traditional line rushes during the practice, so there was no indication how the lineup could appear if neither Hagelin nor Malkin is able to play when the second-round series against the Washington Capitals begins later this week.

+Sunday, Riley Sheahan and Zach Aston-Reese were bumped up from fourth-line roles to the second line alongside Phil Kessel, and Carter Rowney was a lineup addition in the absence of Malkin.

 Chris Adamski is a Tribune-Review staff writer.
 Reach him at cadamski@tribweb.com or via Twitter @C_AdamskiTrib.